This is a comparison of the two fastest Electric unicycles ( EUCs ) on the market. The Begode Monster Pro and the Veteran Sherman.

 These wheels are not the most portable on the market as they have large batteries and large motors.

-The Veteran Sherman Electric Unicycle has a lower weight, 77 Lbs/35 Kg, than the Gotway Monster Pro of 99lbs/45 kg.
-The Gotway has an integrated trolley handle and lift wheel cutoff switch.
-The Veteran has a trolley handle but no cut off switch.
+The Veteran Sherman Electric Unicycle has a lower weight, 77 Lbs/35 Kg, than the Gotway Monster Pro of 99 lbs/45 kg.
+The Gotway has an integrated trolley handle and a lift-wheel cutoff switch.
+The Veteran has a trolley handle but no cut-off switch.